mdlister/Another-Techie-Blog/_posts/2025-09-29-Intune-App-Locker-Block-WhatsApp.md

 - Verify enforcement: AppLocker may require a restart.
 - Check **Event Viewer** → Applications and Services Logs → Microsoft → Windows → AppLocker for events (IDs 8022/8024 for packaged app allowed/blocked).

+The OMA-URI Value currently is set to Audit, with that inplace you will see logs being generated in Event Viewer > Applications and Services Logs > Microsoft > Applocker